lilliams/RAD-Components/Modal Dialog/README.md

 To assist Screen reader users in understanding the contents of the modal dialog itself, the followng must be applied;

-* The <div> containing dialog content is positioned outside of the <main> at the end of the DOM.
+* The div containing dialog content is positioned outside of the main at the end of the DOM.
-* The first heading in a modal dialog must be an <h2>.
+* The first heading in a modal dialog must be an h2.
 * The modal dialog container must have a role="dialog" attribute for screen reader users.
 * The modal dialog container should have the tabindex attribute with a value of -1 by default.
-This allows it to be programmatically focusable as a <div> is not a native interactive html element.
+This allows it to be programmatically focusable as a div is not a native interactive html element.
 * Finally, the modal dialog container must have an aria-labelledby attribute with an ID pointing to the main heading of the dialog.
 This will label the dialog to assist screen reader users.
-* The close <button> within the dialog has hidden text specifically for screen reader users specifying what it will close.
+* The close button within the dialog has hidden text specifically for screen reader users specifying what it will close.
 This text is not visible on screen but is announced by screen reader softwares.

-Keyboard-only Considerations
+<h2>Keyboard-only Considerations</h2>

 <h3>When the Modal Dialog is Opened</h3>